someimportantcompany/dynazord/docs/Writing-Models.md

 const sessions = dynazord.createModel({
   tableName: 'dynazord-example-sessions',

-  // In this example, both a hash key & range key are required to match the DynamoDB
+  // In this example, both a hash key & range key are required to meet
-  // description, so both must be provided here.
+  // the DynamoDB table definition, so both must be provided here.
   keySchema: {
     hash: 'email',
     range: 'createdAt',